Final Cut Pro X: Share from Final Cut Pro using Compressor

 The destinations available in Final Cut Pro provide many options for exporting projects and clips.
 If you need more options, you can create highly customized export settings using Compressor, the professional transcoding app designed to work directly with Final Cut Pro.
 For example, you can use the Compressor frame resizing and retiming controls to make high-quality frame size and frame rate adjustments in your output files.

-If you have Compressor installed, there are two ways you can use Final Cut Pro and Compressor together:
+There are three ways you can use Final Cut Pro and Compressor together:

-Apply Compressor settings (either the Apple-supplied setting or custom settings you create) in Final Cut Pro using the Compressor Settings destination.
+Use the Compressor Settings destination in Final Cut Pro to apply Compressor settings (either the Apple-supplied setting or custom settings you create).
 Exporting a project in this way lets you transcode your project using Compressor settings without opening your project in Compressor.
 You can also create several types of output in a single step using a destination bundle (for more information, see Create a bundle of destinations).

 Share using the Compressor Settings destination